adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![pipeline](/images/classify_pipeline.png){: .align-center}

-The pipeline, which utilizes efficient array operations from `Pandas` and `numpy`, can process about 100MB of trajectory data into a metric set in about 30-seconds on my older laptop.
+The pipeline, which utilizes efficient array operations from `Pandas` and `numpy`, can process about 100MB of trajectory data into a metric set in about 30 seconds on my older laptop.
 I was able to try 60+ combinations drawn from 15 statistics functions in a few hours, arriving at the function set I listed, above.

 Additionally, I built the pipeline such that if you want to incorporate an additional metric function into the set, it requires no extra pipeline engineering: it's just a matter of defining a new function and adding its name to the list.